Learn - Publishing a Budget

 Going back to private

 You can unpublish at any time.
-From the Budgets list, select the budget, tap Edit Budget, and switch the Access Level back to Private.
-A confirmation appears titled Make Budget Private?, with the body This budget will no longer be publicly accessible.
-The public link will stop working and anyone who saved this budget from the public link will lose access..
-Tap Make Private to confirm.
-The success toast reads Budget is now private.
+Select the budget, tap Edit Budget, and switch the Access Level to Private.
+The confirmation is titled Make Budget Private?: This budget will no longer be publicly accessible.
+The public link will stop working and anyone who saved this budget from the public link will lose access.
+Confirm with Make Private; the toast reads Budget is now private.

 Quick reference

-What each viewer sees on a published budget:
+What each person sees on a published budget:

 |---|---|---|---|---|